Updated August 2021

 Downtown Port Clinton offers unique shopping from specialty stores, flower shops, clothing boutiques, souvenirs, and more.
 Be sure to visit the Put-in-Bay T-Shirt Company, sister-store to the island boutique, for all things Port Clinton, Lake Erie, and Put-in-Bay.
 Northern Exposure Gallery & Candle Co. offers nautical jewelry, gifts, and décor, as well as house-made soy candles.
 Guests can also create their own soy candles, choosing custom colors and scents.
 Craving something salty or sweet?
 Don’t miss Great Lakes Popcorn with more than 30 delicious flavors as well as candy and gift baskets.

-Port Clinton’s downtown is also home to several special events, such as the monthly Art Walk, sponsored by the Greater Port Clinton Area Arts Council, which will resume in July.
+Port Clinton’s downtown is also home to several special events, such as the bi-weekly ARTWalks, sponsored by the Greater Port Clinton Area Arts Council, from May-August.
 The popular Riverfront Live music series, sponsored by the Port Clinton Area Chamber of Commerce, now takes place at the Meals on Madison area on Friday evenings to kick off each summer weekend.

 If you enjoy small-town atmospheres, check out the other north and west Lake Erie Shores & Islands downtown districts in Oak Harbor, Elmore, Genoa, Lakeside, and Marblehead.
 Put-in-Bay on South Bass Island also boasts a thriving downtown district surrounding a park and filled with shopping, dining, and entertainment.
 Learn more about Put-in-Bay here.